 50 Questions to Ask at Parent Teacher Conferences

-50 Questions to Ask at Parent Teacher Conferences

 Parent teacher conferences are a brief but valuable window into the world of your child.
-While you will realistically have time for only a few questions, this list of 50 is a great resource to help you build understanding and communication with your child’s teacher that will last all year long.
+While you will realistically only have time for a few questions, this list of 50 is a great resource to help you build understanding and communication with your child’s teacher.

 Questions to Solidify Your Partnership with the Teacher